 The course does not include any videos, since the content is self-explanatory, and videos would only make for a more convoluted and passive learning experience.
 Instead, the way the material is structured makes it easy to jump from one section to the other and find a certain topic again later.

 Workspace, page and widget styles, masters, and how to set up a project.
 Useful shortcuts and practical tips.
 Complete overview of the different widget types available, their properties and everything you can do with them.
-Includes the latest widgets and features (Axure 8), such as custom vector shapes and the pen tool.
+Includes the latest widgets and features (Axure 8 and Axure 9 coming soon), such as custom vector shapes and the pen tool.

 Add conditional logic to interactions, in order to recreate virtually any front-end pattern.
 Get a detailed description of all conditions, and when they should be used.
 Understand how to combine actions and conditions, and why a certain sequence works, and another doesn’t.